Boston Emergency Hospital: Creation

-The hospital opened on July 3, 1891, as the Emergency Accident Hospital.
-It was founded by Dr. George W. Galvin, who served as the hospital's superintendent and chief surgeon.
-It was the first emergency hospital in the United States.
-Gavin opened the hospital in an annex of the United States Hotel at 144 Kingston Street.
-He chose this building, which was in the heart of the city's business district, because he believed quick treatment of the frequent industrial accidents that took place there would save lives.
-The hospital did not receive support from any existing hospital and was funded by Boston businesses and businessmen, including the Old Colony Railroad, New York and New England Railroad, West End Street Railway, Thomson-Houston Electric Company, Walter M. Lowney, the Boston Reds, William Claflin, and The Youth's Companion and its publishing company, the Perry Mason Company.
+The Boston Emergency Hospital did not receive support from any existing hospital and was funded by Boston businesses and businessmen, including the Old Colony Railroad, New York and New England Railroad, West End Street Railway, Thomson-Houston Electric Company, Walter M. Lowney, the Boston Reds, William Claflin, and The Youth's Companion and its publishing company, the Perry Mason Company.